lhhiep2204/Locify/docs/Locify_Data_Sync_Flow.md

   1. If the user is logged in:
      - Client sends a PUT request with updated fields and `sync_status: pendingUpdate`.
      - For categories, can update name and icon (valid URL or new upload).
-     - For locations, can update any location details, including new image URLs (up to 10).
+     - For locations, can update any location details, including adding/removing images (image selection enabled).
      - Server validates the request (e.g., checks `name` length, valid `latitude`/`longitude`) and updates the record, setting `sync_status: synced` and updating `updated_at`.
      - Server returns the updated resource.
      - Client updates local storage with the server response.
   2. If the user is not logged in (online or offline):
      - Client updates the record in local storage and sets `sync_status: pendingUpdate`.
+     - For locations, image selection is disabled, and a message is displayed: "Please log in to add or remove images."
      - Updated record is reflected in the app immediately.
      - When the user logs in and goes online, the client synchronizes the record with the server under the logged-in user's account.